Quasilimiting behavior for one-dimensional diffusions with killing: Introduction

-Killed birth-death processes naturally generalise in the continuous-space context to killed diffusions, which have received rather less attention.
+Killed birth--death processes naturally generalize to killed diffusions in the continuous-space context, but these have received rather less attention.
 The existence of eigenfunctions for the generator of a one-dimensional diffusions is simplified in the continuous setting, as we may rely upon standard theory of ordinary differential equations.
-Showing that these eigenfunctions are integrable (hence represent the densities of distributions) and quasistationary is more involved, though, and showing Yaglom convergence to the minimal quasistationary distribution becomes technically challenging, particularly when the state space is an unbounded interval.
-The basis for all later work on Yaglom convergence of diffusions was laid by Mandl \cite{pM61}, who used standard results from Sturm-Liouville theory and the spectral theorem for self-adjoint operators to prove vague convergence (that is, convergence of the distribution of the process conditioned on being in a compact set), and uniform convergence under an assumption of strong inward drift.
-These results have been substantially extended by a shifting coalition of researchers who have produced papers \cite{CMSM95,MSM01,6authors}, which elucidate the conditions under which Yaglom convergence occurs, and distinguish in \cite{MSM04} the R-positive situation from the R-null --- essentially, exponential-rate decline of probabilities distinguished from declines that are asymptotically not exactly exponential --- in terms of the eigenfunctions.
+Showing that these eigenfunctions are integrable (hence represent the densities of distributions), and quasistationary is more involved, though, and showing Yaglom convergence to the minimal quasistationary distribution becomes technically challenging, particularly when the state space is an unbounded interval.
+The foundation for all later work on Yaglom convergence of diffusions was laid by \citet{pM61}, who used standard results from Sturm--Liouville theory and the spectral theorem for self-adjoint operators to prove vague convergence (i.e., convergence of the distribution of the process conditioned on being in a compact set), and uniform convergence under an assumption of strong inward drift.
+These results have been substantially extended by a shifting coalition of researchers who have produced papers \citet{CMSM95}, \citet{MSM01}, \citet{6authors}, which elucidate the conditions under which Yaglom convergence occurs, and distinguish in \citet{MSM04} the $R$-positive situation from the $R$-null---essentially, exponential-rate decay of probabilities distinguished from decays that are asymptotically not exactly exponential---in terms of the eigenfunctions.